-The initial EPA locations are based on Madison's Neighborhood Resource Team Focus Areas.
-The City has initiated a process to review these areas and expand the EPA overlay in the future.
+The initial EPA locations are based on Madison's Neighborhood Resource Team Focus Areas and in 2025 two new Neighborhood Resource Team areas were added to the EPA location (Sandburg and East Milwaukee Street).
+The City has initiated a process to review these areas and expand the EPA overlay.